-padents must wear a disposable surgical mask at all times when out of their rooms, including outdoor visitation.
-Prior to the visit: Legel Control Visits Visitors must be screened prior to entering the visitation area.
+Patient access to outdoor spaces shoul Outdoor visitation space must be clear Be sure the patient/resident is prepared Patients should be dressed in preferred Asymptomatic, COVID-negative patient who reside in a private room on or off to ty marked.
+Prior to the visit: Visitors must be screened prior to entering the visitation area.
 Visitation must be scheduled in advance.
 Visitor(s) must sign Visitor Sign-In Log prior to visit with patients.
 Do not transfer patients across any units of a different COVID status to the visitation area.
 Staff must wear standard facemasks and eye protection during transfer.
 Encourage active movement to and from visitation.
 Ensure all wounds are covered.
-Communicate to visitors any changes in mood and/or condition that may result in the need to minimize duration of visit to reduce any undue anxiety/distress for individuals with dementia.
-During visit: Social distancing practices must be followed during entry and exit.
+Communicate to visitors any changes in mood and/or condition that may result in the need to minimize duration of visit to reduce any undue anxiety/distress for individuals with dementia. • During visit: Social distancing practices must be followed during entry and exit.
 Patients/visitors must be seated 6 feet apart.
 Residents AND visitors must wear cloth face masks.
 Visitation must be supervised by a member of the facility staff.
 Tables and chairs must be disinfected between residents and visitors.
-If home unit direct access to the out side is not available: Enter the outdoor area without crossing to through any units of a different COVID status.
-Patients from multiple units may not mix at the same time in the outdoor area, even if properly socially distanced.
-Patients must wear a cloth face mask bo from other patients. th to/from the outdoors and while outdoors, while also maintaining social distance Staff must wear standard facemasks and eye protection.
-Remember hand hygiene when assisting more than one patient to the outside area.
+If home unit direct access to the ou utside is not available: Enter the outdoor area without crossing g through any units of a different COVID status.
+Patients from multiple units may not mi ix at the same time in the outdoor area, even if properly socially distanced.
+Patients must wear a cloth face mask to from other patients. both to/from the outdoors and while outdoors, while also maintaining social distance Staff must wear standard facemasks at nd eye protection.
+Remember hand hyglene when assisting ng more than one patient to the outside area.
 Use of the outdoor area should be scheduled to allow time for: Each patient to access the outdoor area, one at a time.
 Social distancing practices must be followed during entry and exit.
 Thorough cleaning and disinfection of outdoor furniture/other touched surfaces between patients.
 Designated outside spaces must be at least 10 feet away from the smoking area.
 While seated, walking, or wheeling patients must remain at least 6 ft apart Transport only one patient/resident at a time in the elevator.
 Encourage opportunity for active movement.